Conklinj09/Password-Generator/README.md

 # Description

-This project was created to make a proficient Password Generator

-I used HTML, CSS and Javascript to create the website page.
+This project was created to make a proficient Password Generator.I used HTML, CSS and Javascript to create the website page.

 There is also a gitignore and a few images for the Application.
 Creating the script.js file was the main challenge in this project,

 but was able to be overcome with a lot of attention to detail.